shuklapranav1011/google-meet-clone/README.md

 Hey, thanks for visiting my Google Meet Clone.
 This is a one to one video chat and messaging app based on Google Meet UI.
 Messaging supports group chat but there is no option of group video chat...yet.
 I will be adding feature of group video chat in future.

+Since I don't have access to any TURN servers, video call is possible only between devices on the same network.

 ## Dependencies used:

 - ReactJs, React-hooks, React Router Dom